micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-42-rashi_en.md

 <b>Bundle of money.</b> [צְרוֹר כַּסְפּוֹ means:] his bundle of money.

 ### passuk 36
-<b>You have deprived me of children.</b> This teaches that he suspected them of killing him [Shimon] or selling him, as they did to Yossef.
+<b>You have deprived me of children.</b> This teaches that he suspected them of killing him [Shimon] or selling him, as they did to Yoseif.
 <b>You have deprived me of children.</b> One whose children have been lost is called שַׁכּוּל .

 ### passuk 37

 ### passuk 38
-<b>My son will not go down with you.</b> He did not accept Reouven’s offer.
+<b>My son will not go down with you.</b> He did not accept Reuvein’s offer.
 He said, “This firstborn is a fool.
 He offers to kill his sons.
 Are they his sons only and not my sons?”

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY